 For kids who benefit from extra sensory input or hands-on learning, busy boards are perfect.
 They can be especially helpful for children with autism, ADHD, or sensory processing challenges, providing a safe, soothing outlet for exploration.

-Just because something is marketed as a “busy board” doesn’t necessarily mean it’s of good quality.
-A good Montessori busy board will have several components, a durable build, and developmentally appropriate components for the age you’re looking for.
-After all, you aren’t going to want to give your one-year-old a lock and latch board with complex buckles or shoelaces they could choke on.
+Just because something is marketed as a "busy board" doesn't necessarily mean it's of good quality.
+A good Montessori busy board will have several components, a durable build, and developmentally appropriate elements for the age you're buying for.
+After all, you aren't going to want to give your one-year-old a lock and latch board with complex buckles or shoelaces they could choke on.

 A Variety of Engaging Elements

-• Zippers – Zippers help with fine-motor coordination and self-dressing skills
+• Zippers – Help with fine-motor coordination and self-dressing skills

-• Latches & Locks – Locks and latches encourage problem-solving and logical thinking
+• Latches & Locks – Encourage problem-solving and logical thinking

-• Buttons & Snaps – Buttons are great for strengthening finger dexterity
+• Buttons & Snaps – Great for strengthening finger dexterity

-• Switches & Dials – Switches can help teach cause and effect
+• Switches & Dials – Help teach cause and effect

-• Gears & Pulleys – These introduce basic mechanical concepts and are great for families who want to focus on STEM related toys
+• Gears & Pulleys – Introduce basic mechanical concepts, ideal for STEM-focused families

-• Buckles & Velcro Straps – Buckles and straps help prepare kids for dressing independently
+• Buckles & Velcro Straps – Prepare kids for dressing independently

-• Shoelaces & Beads – Laces and beads enhance hand-eye coordination and patience as they focus on completing the task
+• Shoelaces & Beads – Enhance hand-eye coordination and patience

 Safe, High-Quality Materials